jonpchin/gochess/readme.md

 <p>7.
 Store zipped source files and databas backup in Google Drive or Dropbox.</p>
 <p>8.
 Read write meta data of each tile to file when saving and loading memory map.</p>
 <p>9.
 Setup algorithm to pick starting player location and save player's map vision to database.</p>
-<p>10.
-Setup shop where in game items can be purchased.
 <br>

 <b>Special thanks to those who provided amazing third party libaries</b>: